slanghout/Programmeerproject/PROCESS.md

 - Started on the bulletchart
 - Shows what daily/yearly intake should be(bar greys), what the range of the countries is(black lines) and what the country selected value has(blue bar)
 - Need to create the title and information on the bullet chart
+- Need to decide on the colors for bullet chart